 How well would you say this proposed BRT system meets your needs?

-The BRT system goes to most/all of the places I would want or need to go.
+85% The BRT system goes to most/all of the places I would want or need to go.
+BST system operates at most/all of the times of day when I would want or need it to.
 The BRT system operates at most/all of the times of day when I would want or need it to.

-The BRT vehicles will come as frequently/ nearly as frequently as I would want or need them to.